Lessons and Opportunities from the Pandemic So Far

 3. Emerging needs from the ‘new normal’

-COVID-19 has brought new norms many of which to keep people safe.
-With the changing patterns of behavior and new norms, people’s needs are also changing, and businesses can help meet these needs and possibly also create new revenue streams doing that.
+The coronavirus has brought new norms many of which to keep people safe.
+With the changing patterns of behavior and new norms, people’s needs are also changing.
+Businesses can and should help people meet these needs and, while at it, possibly also create new revenue streams while doing that.

-Social distancing and masks are now essential.
-Travel bans and limited travel means people are mostly spending their time indoors and updating their needs.
-While that has hurt businesses, it also opens new digital opportunities that are now the ‘new normal.’
+For example, travel aversion and limited travel means people are mostly spending their time indoors and updating their needs accordingly.
+While that has hurt some brick and mortar businesses, it has also opened new digital avenues and exciting opportunities for online commerce that are now the ‘new normal.’

 Takeaway: It is high time you invest in digital solutions and increase or scale up online engagement, rather than merely focusing on your traditional offline methods for increasing sales.